 - They are known to use a distinctive set of sounds to establish individual identity.
 These are different when it comes to the parents and the offspring.

 - The females are known to return after two months from the sea.
 This is the time they come with food to feed the hatched chicks.
 With the arrival of the female, the male then leaves for the sea to hunt on his own.
-This is time when the female takes care of the young ones in the brood pouch.

 - These penguins usually feed on fish, krill, and squid.
 Their dives are the longest and even the deepest as compared to any other species of penguins.
 They are known to dive to a depth of 1,800 feet.
 This is what enables them to source food which other birds cannot even have access to.